 Please contact Sebastian Henke by email if interested.

-At the (virtual) 14th Day of Chemistry the best graduates of the Faculty CCB of the past year were honoured.
+At the (virtual) 14th Day of Chemistry the best graduates of the Department CCB of the past year were honoured.
 Congratulations to our students Kai Terlinden and Pascal Kolodzeiski for receiving the award for their outstanding master's degrees.
 In his Master's thesis, Kai developed an isoreticular series of novel alkali ion based porous framework compounds, which can be processed from ethanolic solution.
 Pascal used sophisticated in situ X-ray diffraction and scattering techniques to look into the mechanical and thermal behaviour of various prototypical MOFs.
 We are very pleased that Kai and Pascal stay in the group for their doctorate.

 Sebastian has been appointed to a new professorship in the field of Inorganic Chemistry.
 With this new role the Henke Group will continue to grow and to tackle eminent questions in the materials chemistry of coordination networks and metal-organic frameworks (MOFs).
 This success would not have been possible without the hard and dedicated work of our excellent PhD, Master and Bachelor students, as well as the outstanding postdocs, who have been working in our group over the past four years.
-A big “Thank You!” goes to all current and former group members and all colleagues in the Faculty CCB!
+A big “Thank You!” goes to all current and former group members and all colleagues in the Department CCB!

 Pascal Kolodzeiski receives a prestigious Kekulé fellowship of the "Fonds der Chemischen Industrie" (FCI) to support his doctoral research project on MOF glasses in our group.
 We are very proud that Pascal passed the rigorous selection process and thank the FCI for its generous funding.
 Building on his outstanding Master's thesis in 2020 (see below), Pascal is now looking into designing new functional MOF glasses for applications as solid electrolytes and membrane materials.

-Big congratulations to Pascal, who received the best of year award of the Faculty CCB for his excellent master’s degree in 2020.
+Big congratulations to Pascal, who received the best of year award of the Department CCB for his excellent master’s degree in 2020.
 In his master’s thesis, entitled "Investigations on the structural behaviour of carboxylate- and imidazolate-based metal-organic frameworks under mechanical pressure and high temperature", Pascal studied the mechanical and thermal response of a number of prototypical MOFs with in situ X-ray diffraction and scattering techniques.
 Parts of this work were performed at DELTA, the synchrotron radiation facility of TU Dortmund.
 We are very happy that Pascal decided to stay with us and study towards a PhD in our lab.

 The Boehringer Ingelheim Foundation funds our project to study the ionic conductivity of MOF glasses.
 MOF glasses are a new class of nanoporous solids that can be processed in their liquid state, which is a conceptual advantage over the classical crystalline solid electrolytes.
 For this project we are looking for a talented electrochemist with profound experience in electrochemical impedance spectroscopy (postdoc level) to join our group.
 Please see the job ad.
 Applications of interested candidates can be send by email to Sebastian Henke.